tthef/Elphin/README.md

 same background as the landing page.

-The image galleries are implemented as a tag archives; the main Gallery shows images tagged with the ‘Gallery’ tag, using a special `tag-gallery.hbs` template which maximises the screen real estate for the images (no title or descriptive blob).
+The image galleries are implemented as a tag archives; the main Gallery shows images tagged with the ‘Gallery’ tag, the `gallery.hbs` template which maximises the screen real estate for the images (no title or descriptive blob).
 Other galleries can simply be created using other tags (and will use the `tag.hbs` template).
 In both cases masonry layout is used.

 The `page-browse.hbs` is a custom template for a browse page; it shows the complete feed, plus a small menu with all public tags (aka galleries).

+In order for things to work, you need to setup custom routing by uploading the routes.yml file to the ghost intallation.

 **The main files are:**